The 5 Silent Killers Destroying Your AI Agents: Why 90% Fail in the First Month

 3. Told the user "I couldn't find any data"

 The fix: Validation layers between every tool call.
-Agents need to verify outputs before acting on them.
-Trust-but-verify isn't just for humans.
+Agents need to verify outputs before acting on them — and they need a way to recover from a partial failure without redoing the whole run.

 Silent Killer #3: Cost Explosion at Scale

 Agents that don't account for scale become budget black holes.
 Every tool call, every LLM invocation, every memory retrieval costs money.
-Multiply that across thousands of users and concurrent sessions, and suddenly your "efficient automation" is a line item that keeps CFO's up at night.
+Multiply that across thousands of concurrent sessions, and "efficient automation" turns into a line item that keeps the CFO up at night.
+The pattern is consistent: a team projects $500/month, then hits tens of thousands before the next quarter — almost always because an agent is looping on retries or pinging an expensive model on trivial tasks.

 The fix: Build cost monitoring into your agent from day one.
-Set hard limits.
-Choose platforms with transparent pricing models.
-And for heaven's sake, don't let agents loop infinitely without a kill switch.
+Set hard execution limits.
+Choose platforms with transparent pricing and a kill switch for runaway loops.

 Silent Killer #4: Evaluation Gaps (False Confidence)

-Princeton researchers Sayash Kapoor and Arvind Narayanan argue that real agent reliability requires benchmarking on consistency, robustness, calibration, and safety — not just raw capability scores.
+Princeton researchers Sayash Kapoor and Arvind Narayanan make this case in Towards a Science of AI Agent Reliability: real agent reliability requires benchmarking on consistency, robustness, calibration, and safety — not just raw capability scores.
+Their companion paper AI Agents That Matter goes further, arguing that most published agent benchmarks optimise for leaderboard performance, not production behaviour.

 The fix: Evaluate your agent on realistic production scenarios, not curated test cases.
 Test failure modes explicitly.
-Measure how often it recovers gracefully vs. catastrophically.
+Measure graceful recovery vs. catastrophic failure.

 Silent Killer #5: Governance Failures